 Another element of effectively managing your property is keeping current with changes in property legislation.
 It is important you are aware of how changes might impact your ability to rent or resell your property.

 “There is a lot of legislation around property in Canberra that affects owners and landlords, so being up to date with changes to the law is crucial.
-When selling or leasing out property, most people don’t really know what they are getting themselves into and how much baseline knowledge is required,” said Ashleigh.
+When selling or leasing out property, most people don’t really know what they are getting themselves into and how much baseline knowledge is required,” said Grace.

-For example, recent proposed changes in the Residential Property Act mean that landlords can’t unreasonably deny a tenant’s request for a pet or a request to make minor reversable changes to the property.
+For example, recent proposed changes in the Residential Property Act mean that landlords can’t unreasonably deny a tenant’s request for a pet or a request to make minor reversible changes to the property.
 Although great for tenants, these changes reduce your autonomy over the property as an owner.

 This is where experienced property professionals become invaluable.
 Your property manager, your sales agent, your broker—it’s their job to be on top of legislation and understand how it will impact the day to day management of your property.
 All of them are there to provide advice and guidance outside of a transaction.

-As Ashleigh pointed out ‘It is literally our job to know the legal side of things and we make it a priority to educate our staff whenever legislative changes occur that will affect tenant or landlord rights.
+As Grace pointed out ‘It is literally our job to know the legal side of things and we make it a priority to educate our staff whenever legislative changes occur that will affect tenant or landlord rights.
 Our staff then educate and advise our clients on these changes.”

 The property management team at Independent works with live-in owners as well as investors to provide property advice tailored for an individual’s circumstances.

 A common misconception about investing in property is that the more you own, the stronger your portfolio.
-Ashleigh was quick to point out that this view of ‘the more the better’ isn’t necessarily accurate.
+Grace was quick to point out that this view of ‘the more the better’ isn’t necessarily accurate.
 It’s important to be purchasing investment properties based on what the rental market is demanding.